rbw/aiosnow/docs/reference/resource/index.rst

+.. _resource:

 Resource
 ========

-Resources lies at the core of Snow and are normally created by the :meth:`snow.Application.resource` factory.
+Resource models, typically created via the :meth:`snow.Application.resource` factory, plays a central role in Snow and provides a set of methods for working with the ServiceNow REST API.

 **Contents**

 .. toctree::
    :maxdepth: 1

-   interface
+   model
    schema